Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Introduction

 The rest of this paper is structured as follows.
 Section~\ref{sec:prelim} provides notations and definitions of finite fields, network coding, and discusses rank-metric codes and subspaces codes.
-Section~\ref{sec:comb-network} considers the combination network and derives its optimal scalar linear solution and a vector solution based on rank-metric codes.
-Although our vector solution does not provide an improvement in terms of the field size for the unmodified combination network, it helps to understand the principle of our vector solution.
-Section~\ref{sec:overview-networks} gives an overview of the generalized combination networks for which a gain in the field size will be shown.
+Section~\ref{sec:comb-network} considers combination networks and derives their optimal scalar linear solutions and vector solutions based on rank-metric codes.
+Although our vector solutions do not provide an improvement in terms of the alphabet size for the unmodified combination networks, it helps to understand the principle of our vector solutions.
+Section~\ref{sec:overview-networks} gives an overview of the generalized combination networks for which a reduction in the alphabet size will be shown.
 In Section~\ref{sec:comb-extra-link-removed-receivers}, we present scalar linear and vector solutions for some generalized combination networks with additional direct links from the source to each receiver.
-Further, the nodes in this network are connected via parallel links.
-Our vector solutions for those networks are based on rank-metric codes.
-For these networks, the required field size is significantly reduced.
-In particular, the largest achieved gap between scalar and vector network coding is $q^{(h-2)t^2/h + o(t)}$ for any even integer $h \geq 4$ messages.
-In Section~\ref{sec:subspaces}, we show that the constructions which are based on rank-metric code can be seen as constructions based on subspace codes.
+Further, the nodes in these networks are connected via parallel links.
+The vector solutions for these networks are based on rank-metric codes, and the required alphabet size is significantly reduced.
+In particular, the largest achieved gap between scalar and vector network coding is $q^{(h-2)t^2/h + o(t)}$ for any even integer $h \geq 4$.
+In Section~\ref{sec:subspaces}, we show that the constructions, which are based on rank-metric codes, can be seen as constructions based on subspace codes.
 Moreover, using subspace codes, some results can be improved.
-Section~\ref{sec:analyzing} analyzes and compares more generalized combination networks and the achieved gap in the field size of the optimal scalar linear solution and our vector solution.
+Section~\ref{sec:analyzing} analyzes and compares more generalized combination networks and the achieved gap in the alphabet size of the optimal scalar linear solutions and our vector solutions.
 The vector solutions for these networks are based on subspaces codes.
 In particular, a gap between scalar and vector network coding of size $q^{(h-3)t^2/(h-1) + o(t)}$ is obtained for any odd integer $h \geq 5$ messages.
-A network where the vector solution also improves the field size compared to the optimal scalar solution for $h=3$ messages is shown in Section~\ref{sec:network-3-messages}.
-This network as well as other similar network pose a new interesting problem related to subspace codes.
-Finally, concluding remarks are given in Section~\ref{sec:conclusion} and several open problems for future research are outlined.
+A network where the vector solution also improves the alphabet size compared to the optimal scalar solution for $h=3$ messages is shown in Section~\ref{sec:network-3-messages}.
+This network, as well as other similar networks, poses a new interesting problem related to subspace codes.
+Finally, concluding remarks are given in Section~\ref{sec:conclusion}, and several open problems for future research are outlined.